KritikaSawhney/she-codes/README.md

 ## 📢 Show Some Love

-If you like Sakhi Junction, please ⭐ the repo and share it with your network!
+If you like Sakhi Junction, please ⭐ the repo and share it with your network! <br>
 "Empowering women is a movement.
-Join us for a stronger, safer world."
+Join us for a stronger, safer world."<br>

 ## © 2025 Team She Codes
 #HackWithHer #sheCodes #SakhiJunction #WomenInTech #TechForGood #IEEE #Edifecs #Innovation #Hackathon #Teamwork #WomenEmpowerment